 Once the reigning capital of Japan, Kyoto is steeped in historical facts and figures.
-It’s become an intriguing blend of new urbanity mixed with traditional values, which is fantastic for a traveller to this opulent city.
-Here, we have selected our favourite Kyoto must-dos for the ultimate holiday in the ancient city.
+It’s become an intriguing blend of new urbanity mixed with traditional values, which is fantastic for a traveler to this opulent city.
+Here, we have selected our favorite Kyoto must-dos for the ultimate vacation in the ancient city.

 COCKTAILS AT ACE CAFÉ

 Evening drinks in this vibrant city are welcomed, and none more so that at Ace Café.
 Sitting high on the 10th floor of an office building it rewards guests with spectacular views over the twinkling subwaypolis.
 With 3 glass walls and an extensive cocktail list you’ll feel like you’ve found a gem in the city.
 Laid back music and ambient lighting is oh-so inviting and once the sun sets the young crowd descend, all wanting to catch up after a day’s work.

 A SLICE OF ZEN AT AN ONSEN